EthanEvans2022/ChainalysisDemo/questionaire.md

 ---
 3. If you have to scale your solution to 100 users/second traffic what changes would you make, if any?

-  - I think the efficiency of building the html page out of the template is pretty terrible, mostly because of time constraints.
-I used four for loops, meaning that to build a single template takes time proportional to the size of:
+  - I think the efficiency of building the html page out of the template could be improved, mostly because of time constraints.
+I used four for loops, meaning that to build a single template takes time proportional to:
     ```
     (Number of coins being queried) x (Number of exchanges being checked) x (Number of offers being queried) x 2
     ```
   - The efficiency of my recommendation algorithm should be optimal, seeing I implemented merge sort and that runs in time nlogn.
 However, the four for loops in the template would definitely be my first place of optimization.
   - I would also take more time to ensure the security of the site was solid.
-Right now I encrypt the API’s secret key but also leave the decryption key for that in the Github repository, which isn’t secure but
+Right now I encrypt the API’s secret key but also leave the decryption key for that in the Github repository, which isn’t secure and would lead to issues in a real deployment.
 ---
 4. What are some other enhancements you would have made, if you had more time to do this implementation
   - As I mentioned before, had I designed with AJAX in mind I could have implemented some cool features.
-AJAX would allow for the exchange page to be loaded quicker and have the data eventually popular rather than waiting for the entire page to generate.
+AJAX would allow for the exchange page to be loaded quicker and have the data eventually populate with a placeholder buffering gif rather than waiting for the entire page to generate.
 AJAX would also allow me to implement an auto-refresh functionality where the numbers and recommendations would refresh every 10 seconds or so.